Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 5ba00477
 ```

-Users can use this info to determine the arch of the target device
+Users can use this info to determine the arch of the target device.

 ```
 Vitis [0]: if idcode == '4ba00477':